 City councils and travel agencies usually provide tourists with tons of brochures, guides, and maps that always end up in boxes in our drawers.

-Besides the waste of paper that it supposes it is not the optimal format if we plan to travel light.
+Besides the waste of paper that it supposes it is not the optimal format if you plan to travel light.

-Offering tourists the possibility to download a PDF (in their own language) with useful info for while traveling can be an interesting use case.
-Documents can be constantly updated and improved and no animals will be harmed and no paper will be wasted.
+Offering tourists the possibility to download a PDF (in their own language) with useful info is also an interesting use case.
+Documents can be constantly updated and improved.
+No animals will be harmed and no paper will be wasted.

 The ability to track your QR Codes will allow you to know how many PDFs have been downloaded, in what language, from where, etc.